At Bumble, it's no secret: We're all about women making the first move.

 Nia: But really, that flower could represent me; I totally shunned online dating until…

-Imani: Until you saw me going on back to back dates!
+Imani: Until you saw me going on back-to-back dates!
 That was my proudest week of romance.

 Nia: You literally had 4 dates in 5 days.
 For a minute, I thought I had lost my friend to those hot Bumble matches…

 Imani: I’m still here!
 I felt so liberated that week.
 I needed those dates after my ex and I broke up.
 I wanted to quit online dating since that was how we met and he turned out to be awful.
-Meeting such genuinely sweet men reaffirmed that there are many down-to-earth guys who exist!
+Meeting such genuinely sweet men reaffirmed there are many down-to-earth guys who exist!
 It’s all about the approach.

 Nia: How do you think Bumble has changed your approach to dating?

 Nia: I would never get to come up with these weird lines had you not created a Facebook and Bumble account for me.
-I’m a pun and pick-up line Queen.
-Do you remember when one of my first matches called me “wack” for using your pickup line??
+I’m a pun and pick-up line queen.
+Do you remember when one of my first matches called me “wack” for using your pickup line?

-Imani: “It’s your last day on Earth: Would you rather do a food tour of Tokyo or dive the Great Barrier Reef” is the best line, hands down.
+Imani: “It’s your last day on Earth: Would you rather do a food tour of Tokyo or dive the Great Barrier Reef?” is the best line, hands down.
 I don’t care what he thinks, haha.

-Nia: I personally think that was a cute line, but what do I know :/
+Nia: I personally think that was a cute line, but what do I know.

 Nia: That’s honestly one of of my favorite parts of Bumbling in NOLA!
 My one-month relationship with that NOLA DJ all started with Bumble.
-Since he lived here for nearly 10 years, he helped me experience the true essence of the Crescent City.
+Since he had lived here for nearly 10 years, he helped me experience the true essence of the Crescent City.

 Imani: Oh Chocolate Pharaoh.
 He was so handsome.
 I liked that one.

-Imani: It was suiting - he was milk chocolate and had the demeanor of a king, haha.
+Imani: It was suitable - he was milk chocolate and had the demeanor of a king, haha.
 It’s funny because I thought I would be dating African American men via going to certain locations in the city or downloading apps specific to that demographic.
 I love that Bumble takes away those boundaries and has allowed me to meet gorgeous - and successful - men of all backgrounds

 Nia: Like White Greg.